 #2 It’s More Versatile

 I’m sure you have been in a situation with a 50mm lens where you just can't back up far enough to get everything you want in the photo.
 I know I have and it sucks!
 The 50mm lens is considered a “Standard Lens”.
 It’s not wide, and it’s not too zoomed in.
 The characteristics are very close to what our human eye sees.
 This is not the case however when put on a crop sensor camera as the field of view becomes closer to an 85mm lens.
 85mm is considered a telephoto lens.
 A 24mm lens is classified as a “wide angle lens” because it takes in much more than our eyes do, and to do that it creates distortion in the form of bowed lines.
-So where does the 35mm come in?
-Well it’s like a wide angle standard lens.
+So 50mm vs 35mm, where does the 35mm come in?
+It’s like a wide angle standard lens.
 The 35mm lens is much wider than a 50mm lens but does not cause nearly as much distortion as the 24mm lens.
 Because of this it can be a wide angle when you want it to be and also a standard if you want it to be!
 You can go out and shoot wide landscapes, then just move in closer and still be able to shoot portraits.
 Something not possible with a 50mm lens.

 #3 It’s More Revealing

 When was the last time you were 40ft away from someone and felt an intimate connection with them?
 I’m guessing it’s not often.
 That’s what it’s like with a 50mm lens.
 Sure you can isolate them but are you getting a clear view of who they are?
 The 35mm lens forces you to get close to your subject, to learn who they are, to get you into their personal bubble.
 This amplifies true emotions.
 If they feel comfortable with you, you will know right away from how relaxed they look, and if they are not comfortable it can create some tense images.